cancer-dynamics/celltraj2/docs/source/concepts/batch_segmentation.md

 output channels return `C,Y,X`.
 A 2D job reading from a Z stack must provide `z_index` unless the stack has exactly one Z plane.

+The batch worker must derive model-input axes from the actual frame it just read, not blindly from `/sources/image_source.json`.
+In practice this means:

+1. `frame_data = trajectory.get_image_data(frame=frame)`
+2. `frame_axes = trajectory.frame_axes(frame_data.ndim)`
+3. `compose_model_input(frame_data, axes=frame_axes, ...)`

+This matters for SITE ROI caches because 3D OME-Zarr ROIs are `T,C,Z,Y,X`, while 2D OME-Zarr ROIs are `T,C,Y,X` and become `Y,X,C` after a frame is read.
+Using stale 3D source axes for a 2D frame shifts the channel axis and causes the wrong channel to be segmented.

+If a job requests 3D mode but the returned frame has no `Z` axis, `celltraj2` runs that frame as effective 2D and records both `requested_do_3D` and `effective_do_3D` in the frame event.
+This protects older configs and backend defaults from sending true 2D images to Cellpose as singleton-Z volumes.
+Cellpose-specific 3D parameters such as anisotropy, flow3D smoothing, and stitching are only passed when the effective mode is 3D.

 ## Image Source Modes

 The worker reads raw pixels through the image source stored in the H5: